 What is Additional Borrowing?

 Additional borrowing on your mortgage is also known as a further advance.
-This is when you borrow more money from your existing mortgage lender, secured against your property.
-This can be for many reasons, including to fund home improvements, buy another property or to raise extra money.
+This is when you borrow more money from your existing mortgage lender, secured against your property, and can be for many reasons, including to fund home improvements, buy another property or to raise extra money.
 Any additional borrowing will be secured against your property, so you should fully consider this before discussing an application.

 What can you borrow?

 You may want additional borrowing for a number of reasons, some of the most common are detailed below;

 Home improvements is the most common reason for borrowing extra money.
 With a home improvement advance, you can attempt to increase the value of your property by redeveloping existing rooms such as upgrading your kitchen or bathroom.
 You may be looking at making your home more suitable to your changing needs by extending and adding extra living space which may be a cheaper alternative to selling and moving to a new home.
 Borrowing more for home improvements can help increase the value of your home or energy saving improvements, such as double-glazing or a new boiler could save you money as well as add value.

 Either way, you can borrow up to 90% loan to value from us to complete home improvements.
 Where the improvements involve structural alterations we will however limit this to 80% loan to value at each stage of the works.
 You will need to provide us with estimations for the work needed to be completed to support your application and re-inspections may be required at different stages.

 Capital Raising including a Property Purchase, Car Purchase, School Fees

 Capital raising is a form of additional borrowing that will allow you to borrow more to fund an investment.
 This is usually for costly investments, such as a new car or to purchase another property.
 At The Tipton, we will lend you up to 80% loan to value to raise funds for any reason which isn’t considered commercial (business related).
 Where you are looking to capital raise to buy a partner out of your existing mortgage we will consider up to 90% loan to value.